Gaius-Augustus/BRAKER/README.md

     braker.pl --species=yourSpecies --genome=genome.fasta \
        --bam=file.bam --softmasking --UTR=on

+**Warnings:**

-**Warning:** This feature is experimental!
+   1) This feature is experimental!

-**Warning:** --UTR=on is currently not compatible with bamToWig.py as released in AUGUSTUS 3.3.3; it requires the current development code version from the github repository (git clone https://github.com/Gaius-Augustus/Augustus.git).
+   2) --UTR=on is currently not compatible with bamToWig.py as released in AUGUSTUS 3.3.3; it requires the current development code version from the github repository (git clone https://github.com/Gaius-Augustus/Augustus.git).

+   3) --UTR=on increases memory consumption of AUGUSTUS.
+Carefully monitor jobs if your machine was close to maxing RAM without --UTR=on!
+Reducing the number of cores will also reduce RAM consumption.

 #### Stranded RNA-Seq alignments